aleena-jose/bharatsim-tutorial/source/inputoutput.rst

   row4,row4,row4
   row5,row5,row5

-and so on, until the tick at which the simulation ends.
+and so on, until the time step at which the simulation ends.

-.. hint:: Running the above block of code once will cause a file called ``output`` to be created at ``src/main/resources/``.
+.. tip:: Running the above block of code once will cause a file called ``output`` to be created at ``src/main/resources/``.
 However, running it again will rewrite the contents of the file with the new output.
 You can get around this by adding the current time to the output as a string.
 For example,

   .. code-block:: scala